Chris Knight (anthropologist): Professional

 Following an MPhil in Russian Literature from the University of Sussex in 1975, Knight gained his PhD in 1987 at the University of London for a thesis on Claude Lévi-Strauss's four-volume Mythologiques.
 He became a lecturer in anthropology at the University of East London in 1989 and a professor at the same institution in 2000.
 A founding member of the "Radical Anthropology Group" (RAG), Knight is currently a senior research fellow in the Department of Anthropology, University College London.

-Since graduating from the University of Sussex in 1966, Knight has been exploring the idea that language and symbolic culture emerged in the human species through a process of Darwinian evolution culminating at a certain point in revolutionary change.
+Since graduating from the University of Sussex in 1966, Knight has been exploring the idea that language emerged in the human species through a process of incremental Darwinian evolution culminating at a certain point in revolutionary change.
 Becoming human was, from this perspective, a classic instance of a dialectical process, i.e. one in which quantitative change culminates eventually in a qualitative leap.
 In pursuing this line of thought, Knight takes inspiration not only from modern Darwinian theorists such as Eörs Szathmáry and John Maynard Smith but also from Karl Marx and Friedrich Engels, who in their later years were fascinated by what was then the new science of anthropology.

-In 1996, Knight co-founded the EVOLANG series of international conferences on the origins of language, since when he has become a prominent figure in debates on the origins of human symbolic culture and especially the origin of language.
-In recognition of his contribution to evolutionary linguistics, Knight was awarded the Evolutionary Linguistics Association's Lifetime Achievement Award at an event held in Vienna in April 2014.
+In 1996, working with Professor James Hurford, Knight co-founded the EVOLANG series of international conferences on the origins of language, since when he has become a prominent figure in debates on this topic.

+Knight's central insight – that the evolutionary emergence of language in Homo sapiens presupposed unprecedented levels of community-wide trust – has led to the establishment of a distinctive EVOLANG school.
+Sometimes identified as ‘the platform of trust’ perspective, scientists in this intellectual tradition include robotics engineer and pioneer in artificial intelligence Luc Steels, evolutionary linguists Sławomir Wacewicz and Przemysław Żywiczyński and the theoretical linguist and specialist in Chomsky's Minimalist approach to syntax Cedric Boeckx.
+In recognition of his contribution to evolutionary linguistics, Knight was awarded the Evolutionary Linguistics Association’s Lifetime Achievement Award at an event held in Vienna in April 2014.